National Unity Democratic Organisation: Local elections

-In the parliamentary election held on 15 and 16 November 2004, the party won 4.1% of popular votes and 3 out of 78 seats.
+In the parliamentary election held on 15 and 16 November 2004, the party won 4.1% of popular vote and three out of 78 seats.
 Herero Chief Kuaima Riruako, the President of NUDO, was its candidate in the concurrent presidential election, placing fourth with 4.23% of the national vote.
-NUDO president Kuaima Riruako died on 2 June 2014, and was succeeded by Asser Mbai. in the 2014 National Assembly elections NUDO won 2 seats which went to president Asser Mbai and secretary-general Meundju Jahanika.
+Riruako died on 2 June 2014, and was succeeded as NUDO president by Asser Mbai.
+In the 2014 National Assembly elections NUDO won two seats which went to president Asser Mbai and secretary-general Meundju Jahanika.